Snackels/WRO_Future-Engineer_Sunflower/README.md

 <image src = "https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/b7f66634-942b-4f5c-b01d-777ba5d78d62.png" width = "400">

-Light sensors play a crucial role in helping robots know where to stop and give order to other component.
-But what's interesting is that we use two different colors for these lines: red and blue.
-This choice lets the robot not only see the lines but also figure out whether they are red or blue.
-This extra bit of information helps the robot know how many times it have orbit around the race field, making it smarter and better equipped for the race.
+Light sensors are crucial for robots to navigate and give orders to other components.
+To make this process more efficient, two different colors, red and blue, are used for these lines.
+This color choice enables the robot to not just detect the lines but also distinguish between red and blue lines.
+This additional information helps the robot determine the number of laps it has completed around the race field, making it smarter and better equipped to compete in the race.
 <br><br>

 - ## **GyroCompass** :GY-25